hlavacs/ViennaTypeListLibrary/README.md

 * *transfer*: transfer a list of types1 into a list of types2
 * *substitute*: substitute a type list TYPE with another list type
 * *has_type*: check whether a type list contains a type
+* *have_type*: check whether all elements of a list of lists contain an element
 * *has_any_type*: check whether a type list contains ANY type of a second type list
 * *has_all_types*: check whether a type list contains ALL types of a second type list
 * *filter_have_type*: keep only those type lists Ts<...> that have a specific type C as member